 How We Can Help

-We have been helping clients for years to settle debts outside of the insolvency process.
-This includes settling lease debts and other shortfalls.
+We have been helping clients for years to settle debts rather than enter into a formal insolvency appointment.
+This includes settling lease debts, bank debts and other debts owed to general creditors.
 However, sometimes informal debt settlement is not feasible, particularly for companies with ATO debts which generally can’t be voluntarily compromised outside of a reduction in interest and penalties.

-We envisage that one of the major benefits of this proposal will be that it will provide a simplified and low cost way for companies with unmanageable ATO debts to settle those and other debts without having to resort to voluntary administration and the issues associated with that type of appointment.
+We envisage that one of the major benefits of small business restructuring will be that it will provide a simplified and low cost way for companies with unmanageable ATO debts to settle those and other debts without having to resort to voluntary administration and the issues associated with that type of appointment.

-Whilst the new provisions are a number of months away from coming into effect, there is no reason you cannot start planning a strategy now to deal with problem debts, which may include using the small business restructuring process in the future.
-So if you wish to discuss your circumstances, please don’t hesitate to contact Pearce & Heers Brisbane or Gold Coast office and our experienced staff will be able to assist you.
+Whilst the new provisions will not come into effect until 1 January 2021, there is no reason you cannot start planning a strategy to deal with problem debts now, which may include using the small business restructuring process .
+If you wish to discuss your circumstances, don’t hesitate to contact Pearce & Heers Brisbane or Gold Coast office so we can assist you.